MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Exercise 2.md

 ## Exercise tasks

 Your task is to create a new Incoming Webhook, named **Alerts**, to receive these messages.
-You should also test the webhook to ensure it can accept and display a message with the string `"Sample Alert!"` correctly.
+You should also test the webhook to ensure it can accept and display a message with the string `"Testing the Alerts endpoint."` correctly.
 The team will update the service with the webhook endpoint URL when you complete your tasks.

 You need to perform the following tasks to complete the exercise: